-"The Index measures the performance of a selection of securities that have increased their dividend value over the previous three year and five year annual periods.
+"The Index is designed to measure the performance of a selection of securities that have increased their dividend value over the previous three year and five year annual periods.
 The Index includes securities selected on criteria including, but not limited to, five year dollar dividend increase, current dividend yield and payout ratio."